Band splitting in bilayer stanene electronic structure scrutinized via first principle DFT calculations

 \section{Method}

-First principle plane waves pseudopotential calculations are performed using the DFT as implemented in Quantum ESPRESSO (QE)~\cite{QE}.
-We have used Perdew-Burke-Ernzerhof (PBE)~\cite{PBE} exchange correlation function and included the DFT-D2 van der Waals corrections~\cite{DFT-D_1, DFT-D_2} for representing the electron dispersion effect due to the bilayer.
-The converged kinetic energy cutoff was set at 50 Ry, with a k-point mesh of $18\times 18\times 1$ (Monkhorst-Pack mesh).
-To minimize the interaction between neighboring layers a vacuum $\approx 20$\AA~was set above and below the bilayer.
-To include the effect of SOC we used fully relativistic pseudopotentials, obtained from pseudopotentials repository at QE website~\cite{QE_Psudo}.
-The calculations of the band structure and the partial charge densities were performed both with and without SOC.
-The k-point path for band structure calculations were set according to high symmetry path in Brillouin zone for hexagonal lattices, as $M\rightarrow \Gamma\rightarrow K\rightarrow M$.
+First principle plane waves pseudopotential calculations were performed using the DFT method as implemented in Quantum ESPRESSO (QE) package~\cite{QE}.
+We have used Perdew-Burke-Ernzerhof (PBE)~\cite{PBE} exchange-correlation functional and included the DFT-D2 van der Waals corrections~\cite{DFT-D_1, DFT-D_2} for representing the electron dispersion effect due to the bilayer.
+The kinetic energy cutoff was converged at 50 Ry, with a k-point mesh (Monkhorst-Pack) of $18\times 18\times 1$ .
+To minimize the interaction between neighboring layers, a vacuum $\approx 20$\AA~was set above and below the bilayer.
+To include the effect of SOC we used fully relativistic pseudopotentials obtained from QE pseudopotential repository website~\cite{QE_Psudo}.
+The calculation of the band structure and the partial charge densities were performed both with and without SOC~\cite{Hybrid_no_use}.
+The k-point path for band structure calculations was set according to high symmetry path in Brillouin zone for hexagonal lattices, as $M\rightarrow \Gamma\rightarrow K\rightarrow M$.
 The required k-points for this path were generated using the XCrysDens~\cite{Xcrystal} package.